travelgateX/documentation-site/content/inventory-x/api-reference/messages/booking-flow/_index.md

 isDirectory = false
 +++

-Providers can check up on their bookings if their implement HotelResRetrieve messages in order to obtain a list of bookings and they can receive an instant API notification from TGX with HotelResNotif for bookings or CancelNotif for cancellations.
+Providers can receive an instant API notification from TGX with HotelResNotif message for bookings and CancelNotif message for cancellations.
+If Provider doesn't allow push notifications to their system, it is possible to implement HotelResRetrieve messages in order to obtain a list of bookings from Inventory-X system.

 {{%custom-children%}}